alifmaulidanar/technical-test-2/README.md

 - **JWT for Authentication**: JSON Web Tokens are used to authenticate and authorize users securely.
 - **Domain Driven Design (DDD)**: The project structure follows the principles of DDD to keep the business logic separated from the application logic.
 - **Bcrypt for Hashed PINs**: User PINs are hashed using bcrypt for secure password storage.
+- **Goroutines**: Used for handling background tasks such as asynchronous balance transfers.

 ## Features